LeonStansfield/tawnyAV/docs/docs.md

 ### 6. Global Variables
 Global variables are defined in [`globals.rs`](../src/globals.rs) using the `lazy_static` crate.
 These include screen dimensions, beat detection flags, sensitivity, and the path to the current image.

-## Adding a New Scene
-Tawny AV is designed to be modular, allowing for the implementation of other scene types (for example, if you wanted to expand it to use CPU based visualisations using macroquad).
-To add a new scene, follow these steps:
-1. Create a new Rust file in the `src/scenes/` directory.
-2. Implement the `Scene` trait for your new scene.
-3. Add your scene to the `get_scenes` function in [`mod.rs`](../src/scenes/mod.rs).